 Vacuum Forming Orientation

-This workshop will give practical knowledge of both CIF vacuum forming machines and basic design that allows plastic parts to be produced.
+This workshop will give practical knowledge of the vacuum forming machine in the Idea Foundry metal shop and basic design that allows plastic parts to be produced.

 Gain understanding of the physical properties of how the heated & stretched plastic works so you can produce better tool & die.